realrellek/wpas/README.md

 # wpas
 wpas is a companion to [wp-cli](https://github.com/wp-cli/wp-cli).
-It allows you to run the wp command under another user in case you are root and that is the only (convenient) user on your host.
+It allows you to run the wp command under another user, in case you are root and that is the only (convenient) user on your host.

 ## Usage
 Usage: